BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 This mod completely revamps the way in which weapons and shields are acquired during the game.
 Instead of dropping weapons/shields from a random loot pool, enemies will now *always* drop the specific gun and shield that they're using.
-Enemy gear quality can be improved considerably.
+In the default configuration, enemy gear quality is also improved considerably.

 The intention is that these enhanced enemy drops will be just about the *only* way to acquire weapons and shields in the game.
 Quest rewards will